Teju3011/ACN-CTF-4th-Edition/chall3/writeup.md

 -   Download the file (`luckynumber3.exe`)
 -   Run it using GCC/GNU commands and get the flag located somewhere in the mess.
--   Tools you might use: `strings`, GNU, MinGW, radare2, etc.
+-   Tools you might use: `strings`, GNU, MinGW.

 ## Flag Format